e-idrissa/sa-ass/doc/documentation.md

 When the doctor accepts a appointment, the user is notified and the appointment status changes in the system.
 Doctors can create a dedicated prescriptions to a specific patient.

-## How it runs
+## How to run

-Build on a microservice architecture style, run the following commands in the terminal after you download the project and navigate to its location in the terminal
+Build on a microservice architecture style, run the following commands in the terminal after you download the project and navigate to its location in the terminal.

 ### Frontend